nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/migrating_to_v3.md

 * **migrated\_to\_core\_model** \- Foreign Key to the core model instance
 * **migrated\_to\_core\_model\_flag** \- Boolean set to True when the instance is migrated to the core

 The migration job generates new core objects that replace the deprecated DLM objects.
+If a core object already exists that matches the existing DLM object, that may be used instead.
 If the job encounters an error, it will not rollback any created objects.
 If an error occurs, check the job logs to identify and resolve the issue, then restart the job.
 The job will revalidate any objects that have already been migrated and retry the migration for those objects that failed during previous runs.
+The tool also includes a dry run mode which produces a report that details which objects would be migrated, without making any changes to the system.

 If at any point two DLM objects are migrated to the same core object, a warning message will be displayed during the migration.
 If the initial DLM object was altered between runs of the migration job, the DLM object may need to be manually updated to resolve this issue.